v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

             field_attributes = { 'earliest_releasedate':{'delegate':delegates.DateDelegate},
                                  'latest_releasedate':{'delegate':delegates.DateDelegate}, }

-Than a :class:`camelot.admin.action.FormDialog' can be :keyword:`yield` to present the options to the user and get the filled in values back::
+Than a :class:`camelot.admin.action.ChangeObject` can be :keyword:`yield` to present the options to the user and get the filled in values back::

-    from camelot.admin.action import FormDialog
+    from camelot.admin.action import ChangeObject

     options = Options()
-    filled_in_options = yield FormDialog( options )
+    filled_in_options = yield ChangeObject( options )

 When the user presses :guilabel:`Cancel` button in the progress dialog or on the print preview dialog, the :keyword:`yield` statement will raise a :class:`camelot.core.exception.CancelRequest`.

+Other ways of requesting information are :

+  * :class:`camelot.admin.action.NewObject`, to request the user to fill in a new form for an object of a specified class.
+This will return such a new object or None if the user canceled the operation.
+  * :class:`camelot.admin.action.SelectFile`, to request to select an existing file to process or a new file to save information.

 Types of actions
 ================